-(i) The Agency's Direct Farm Ownership rate, available in each agency office, minus 2 percent; or

-(ii) 2.5 percent.
+- (i) The Agency's Direct Farm Ownership rate, available in each agency office, minus 2 percent; or - (ii) 2.5 percent.

 FSA encourages using joint financing arrangements.
-In such arrangements, an applicant obtains financing from another lender, which can be a commercial lender, a State program, or the seller of a farm.
-The applicant will use this financing along with FSA financing for any authorized FO purpose.
+In these arrangements, an applicant --obtains financing from another lender, which can include a commercial lender, State program, cooperative lender, seller of the farm, or private lender.
+The applicant will use-- this financing along with FSA financing for any authorized FO purpose.

---The following is an example of a DFO-ML joint financing arrangement.
+The following is an example of a DFO-ML joint financing arrangement.

-Example: Purchase Price \$325,000
+Example: Purchase Price \$325,000 DFO-ML \$50,000 Other Financing \$275,000

-DFO-ML \$ 50,000

-Other Financing \$275,000